Moral Life

 The Confusion

-Some believe difficult situations can excuse actions that are intrinsically wrong.The Truth
+Difficult situations are thought to excuse actions that are intrinsically wrong.The Truth

-This error leads to the normalization of sin under the guise of compassion.Authority
+This error normalizes sin under the appearance of compassion.Authority

 Romans 3:8